Quality or quantity? Which would you rather have in your course feedback?

 2. To know whether there are any individuals who should be followed up on a one-one basis.

-When it comes to responding to feedback, then of course we can only do that if we have something to respond to.
+When it comes to responding to feedback, then of course you can only do that if you have something to respond to.
 And that comes down to encouraging people to be honest and to tell you about even the small things that could be improved.
 The good news is that if someone has something very positive or negative to say, they're naturally more inclined to want to leave feedback so it's those in the middle that need the most encouragement.

 3. For training companies, customer feedback can be a valuable marketing asset